leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab3-create-cloud-vmcluster/lab3-create-cloud-vmcluster.md

 ## Introduction

-This lab walks you through the steps to create a Cloud VM Cluster resource
+This lab walks you through the steps to create a Cloud VM Cluster resource.

 Estimated Time: 10 minutes